President-elect Trump's inbox

 America's longest war was mentioned only once in passing during the three presidential debates between Hillary Clinton and Trump, yet it is arguably the foreign policy issue that needs the quickest attention.

 No matter how you spin it, the Taliban are now doing relatively well in Afghanistan.
-They are in control or they are contesting control of around a third of the Afghan population, a total of some 10 million Afghans, according to U.S military officials
+They are in control or they are contesting control of around a third of the Afghan population, a total of some 10 million Afghans, according to U.S military officials.

 Few but the Taliban want to see a repeat in Afghanistan of what happened in Iraq after the withdrawal of US troops there at the end of 2011.
 Within three years of that withdrawal, ISIS was able to seize vast swaths of the country.